team-perfect-deliverables/charlie/README.md

 However, the player doesn't have to determine this.
 Dealer broadcasts "blackjack" to all players.

-A key design feature is hands are not passed around among player.
+A key design feature is hands themselves are not passed around among players or over the network.
 Instead, Charlie uses _hand ids_.
 A hand id is a unique key for a hand.
 Each player has one or more hands, as far as the dealer is concerned.